SamratSahoo/Notion-Take-Home/README.md

 ## Reflection ##

-This assignment was a really interesting assignment and I would say it really helped me both become a bit better with the way I right code while also enabling me to learn more about Notion!
+This assignment was a really interesting assignment and I would say it really helped me both become a bit better with the way I write code while also enabling me to learn more about Notion!

 ### Challenges ###